Your business future starts here

 Non-residential stamp duty phase out by 2018

-The first ⅓ reduction in non-residential stamp duty is now in place – meaning any business that now purchases a commercial property in South Australia pays the lowest stamp duty costs of any other state in the country.
+A two-thirds reduction in non-residential stamp duty is now in place – meaning any business that now purchases a commercial property in South Australia pays the lowest stamp duty costs of any other state in the country.

-A further ⅓ reduction in non-residential stamp duty will occur on 1 July 2017, while on 1 July 2018 the tax will be completely abolished, making all commercial business property transfers in South Australia stamp duty free.
+From 1 July 2018 the tax will be completely abolished, making all commercial business property transfers in South Australia stamp duty free.

 Tax reforms already in place: